npm package discovery and stats viewer.

 appSlug and the producer side

-Pass appSlug: "@alice/market-read" when you're calling a gate on behalf of an App (Claude skill, MCP server, agent integration).
-The server logs it today and will resolve the referrer wallet from the App's manifest in a future release — so the App's author earns a referral split on every paid call routed through their integration.
+Pass appSlug: "market-read" when you're calling a gate on behalf of a registered App (Claude skill, MCP server, agent integration).
+The server resolves the referrer wallet from the App's manifest, so the App's author earns a referral split on every paid call routed through their integration.
+The legacy @author/app-name form still works — the server normalises both to the same scope — but the bare slug is the canonical form.

 import type { RequestEvent, SettledEvent } from "@chest-gate/sdk";